Agreements

 Reaching an Agreement

 There are a number of ways to resolve family law issues and settle matters by agreement.
-Sometimes the people involved are able to work things out themselves.
-Sometimes they need help from a third-party to do this.
-Knowing your options and exploring ways to resolve issues can be the most important thing you do in the wake of a family breakdown.
+Sometimes, the people involved are able to work things out themselves.
+Sometimes, they need help from a third party to do this.
+Knowing your options and exploring ways to resolve issues can be the most important thing you do after a family breakdown.
 The way issues are resolved can have as much impact on everyone involved as the decisions themselves.

 Early Dispute Resolution